rust-lang/rfcs/text/0000-reformed-fn-pointers.md

 # Summary

-Repurpose Rust's current function pointer types to denote "incomplete function items", and introduce function reference types and new function pointer types, so that function references/pointers work more like value references/pointers.
+Repurpose current function pointer types to mean "function bodies" or "incomplete function items".
+Introduce function reference types and new function pointer types, so that function references/pointers work more like value references/pointers.

 This is based on [RFC 883](https://github.com/rust-lang/rfcs/pull/883) and related discussions, where the following design is already largely agreed upon, but the author of RFC 883 doesn't have time to revise it.
 Therefore, this RFC is created to push for the changes.